Sunday, December 30, 2007

 Anna Marie Volpe’s recipe for cuccidati (complete with demonstration photos) can be found here.
 Her recipe is a dead ringer for the cuccidati at L’Appetito.
 I’ve made these a few times and prefer to omit the sprinkles.

 Antoinette's Patisserie is located in Hastings on Hudson, a quaint village in Westchester.
 A 40 minute ride on the Metro North (Hudson line) will take you from Grand Central Terminal into the village of Hastings.
 The ride is extraordinarily scenic with impressive views of the Palisades on the western side of the river.
-The patisserie is a ten minute walk from the station.
+The patisserie is a ten-minute walk from the station.

 Update: John J. Miceli was a dear friend and colleague at New York Magazine.
 John died in his home on Horatio Street in New York City on November 29, 2023 surrounded by family.
 His obituary is a wonderful tribute to a gentle, loving and caring human being who embraced life with gusto and a marvelous sense of humor.
 This article was written nearly 14 years before the day of his passing.